Mamluk architecture: Mamluk architecture beyond Cairo

+The main minaret of the Prophet’s Mosque in Medina was rebuilt in 1481 under Qaitbay and retains its original structure.
+The Green Dome, first built as a wooden dome in 1279 during Qalawun’s reign, but was later reconstructed.

 Throughout the Mamluk period, Cairo remained by far the most important center of architectural patronage, as befitting its central political role as capital and economic role as a center of trade and craftsmanship.
 Partly as a result of this, the architecture and craftsmanship of monuments outside Cairo also rarely matched that of Cairo itself.
 For most of the Mamluk period, the sultans rarely sponsored religious complexes or other non-military works outside Cairo.
 There were exceptions, most notably Sultan Qaytbay (r.
 1468–1496), who sponsored new religious and charitable constructions in several cities beyond Cairo.
 He even sent craftsmen from Egypt in order to reproduce the architectural style of Cairo in these locations.
 The sultans did regularly maintain or restore major religious sites such as the Haram al-Sharif (Temple Mount) in Jerusalem and the mosques of Medina and Mecca.
 Most provincial monuments were instead commissioned by local Mamluk governors and amirs, or sometimes by wealthy local merchants.

 Beyond Cairo and Egypt, the major urban centres of the empire were located in Greater Syria.
 Aleppo, Damascus, Jerusalem, and Tripoli all contain numerous Mamluk-era monuments to this day.
 In the Syrian region, local architecture remained relatively conservative, largely perpetuating the established architectural traditions that existed under the earlier Ayyubid dynasty with regards to the style of domes, minarets, and other distinctive elements.
 The entrance portals were often the most impressive elements, while minarets, by contrast with Cairo, were less monumental and less ornate.
 Mamluk monuments in Syria, like those of Cairo, were essentially funerary monuments centered on the mausoleum of the founder.
 As in Cairo, the mausoleum chamber was usually positioned next to the street so as to be highly visible.
 Compared to Cairo, however, these funerary complexes were smaller in scale and their facilities or accommodations were not as extensive as those of the capital.